Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scotland.html.markdown

 In the sheltered south of Skye, the landscape changes from the dramatic black and red Cuillins to more gentle, rolling hills.
 I took the bus from Portree to Isleornsay where I had lunch in the excellent traditional An Praban bar, part of the hotel [Eilean Iarmain](http://eileaniarmain.co.uk/).
 The hotel sits on the shore of a natural harbour with beautiful views across the Sound of Sleat to the mountains of the mainland.

-> "In the sheltered south of Skye, the landscape changes from the dramatic black and red Cuillins to more gentle, rolling hills."
+> In the sheltered south of Skye, the landscape changes from the dramatic black and red Cuillins to more gentle, rolling hills.

 From Armadale in the south of Skye I caught the ferry to Mallaig, then the train across to Fort William.
 The line from Mallaig to Fort William is the most stunning train journey I’ve ever been on, with mist-covered mountains, high waterfalls, lochs, and a crossing of the famous Glenfinnan viaduct (tip: the normal diesel train costs much less than the touristy Harry Potter one and you see exactly the same scenery!).
 From Fort William I took the bus to Oban, which is well worth a visit, especially for the [Oban Chocolate Company](https://obanchocolate.co.uk/) on the seafront which has big squashy sofas and really excellent hot chocolate.
 From Oban, you can travel with [CalMac](https://www.calmac.co.uk/) ferries across to Mull, Iona and the islands beyond, which I plan to do on a future trip.
 I just had time for a short day trip across to Lismore Island which is a peaceful antidote to the traffic and busyness of the town.